 What is Safeguarding?

 At Hollymount School we consider the safeguarding of children to be our most important priority.
 Children need to feel safe, cared for and valued in order to learn and thrive.
-In school we follow the guidance set out in ‘Keeping Children Safe in Education’ 2022 which states that schools must ensure they:
+In school, we follow the guidance set out in ‘Keeping Children Safe in Education’ 2024 which states that safeguarding in schools involves:

-• Prevent the impairment of children’s health or development
+home, including online - preventing the impairment of children’s mental and physical health or

 To ensure the above guidelines are followed we take action to enable all children to have the best outcomes through our safeguarding measures regardless of their age, culture, physical needs, gender, language, racial origin, religious beliefs and sexual identity.
 In order to do this we have clear procedures in place to ensure that disclosures or allegations are taken seriously, recorded correctly and investigated.